hoehermann/purple-presage/README.md

 ### Windows

+#### MSYS2 GNU Toolchain

+Look into the Github Action [windows.yml](.github/workflows/windows.yml) to see how to build.

+#### MSVC Toolchain

-purple-presage is known to compile with MSVC 19.30 and rust 1.75.
+purple-presage is known to compile with MSVC 19.30 and rust 1.87.
 You need the version of rust mentioned in [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs/tree/main#note-on-supported-rust-versions).
 A newer version will probably work, too.
 Using the "x86 Native Tools Command Prompt for VS 2022" is recommended.

-#### Dependencies
+##### Dependencies

 Install dependencies via vcpkg:

-    vcpkg.exe install libqrencode:x86-windows-static
+    vcpkg.exe install --triplet x86-windows-static libqrencode openssl

+openssl is required by a libsqlite3/sqlcipher crate somewhere deep in the dependency tree of presage.

 protoc needs to be in your PATH.
 You can install it with any method you like, including vcpkg:

     vcpkg.exe install protobuf

-#### Build
+##### Build

 Same as Linux build instructions, but may need to modify the configuration: